 3. Unified Analytics & Business Intelligence

-With multi-tenant platforms, airline groups gain cross-brand insights:
+With multi-tenant platforms, airline groups finally get cross-brand insights:

 Revenue Analytics:

-- Compare WiFi ARPU (average revenue per user) across premium vs. budget brands
+- Compare WiFi ARPU across premium vs. budget brands

 - Forecast revenue by quarter, accounting for fleet mix